genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/01_training-content-day1.md

 Make sure you completed the [Workstation setup](#workstation-setup) prior to this.

+We are going to setup Windows Subsystem for Linux (WSL) to deploy and run the application locally.

-You can install everything you need to run Windows Subsystem for Linux (WSL) by entering this command in an administrator PowerShell or Windows Command Prompt and then restarting your machine.
+You can install everything you need to run WSL by entering this command in an administrator PowerShell or Windows Command Prompt and then restarting your machine.
 ```
 wsl --install
 ```